Campus Area Housing

 More than 35,000 UW–Madison students live in neighborhoods around campus.
 The Campus Area Housing (CAH) office maintains a listing service of rental vacancies and sublets for privately owned apartments, houses, and cooperatives/rooming houses near campus.
 Students may use the CAH website to search for housing and advertise their own sublets or rental vacancies.
 The CAH staff also offers rental information and educational resources.

-Students have access to free or low-cost counseling for tenants interested in learning more about their rental rights and responsibilities.
+Students have access to free counseling for tenants interested in learning more about their rental rights and responsibilities.
 Information on state and local rental laws, regulations, and lease-screening services is available at the Tenant Resource Center.